VarcoDevs/Varco/deps/readme.txt

 on little-endian systems in order to store bitmaps in kBGRA_8888_SkColorType.
 This is in-place for the gyp build (look for SK_SAMPLES_FOR_X), not for the CMake one.

+This is NOT necessary for Windows (correct storage is already in place).

-2) Jpeg, Gif and Png packages are not needed but they're included by CMake nonetheless,
+2) For linux Jpeg, Gif and Png packages are not needed but they're included by CMake nonetheless,

     #find_package (GIF)
     #find_package (JPEG)
     #find_package (PNG)

+Windows doesn't need to exclude these.

 3) By default Skia is configured by CMake as a shared library, make it static: